Arbitration in Thailand

 • The Commercial Arbitration Institute of the Board of Commerce in Thailand.

 Both these institutes are highly reputed, being controlled by a diverse advisory board, have standard arbitration rules and keep a list of skilled and vacant arbitrators.
 Parties can name outside professionals as arbitrators, and commonly choose to bear the proceedings in Thai or English.
 The Thai Arbitration Institute carries out much more cases than the Board of Commercial Arbitration Institute, mainly because the fact that the Office of the Judiciary manages it.
-Our law firm in Thailand can provide more details on this subject.
+Our lawyers in Thailand can provide more details on this subject.

 Arbitration legislation in Thailand